segmentio/segment-docs/src/connections/destinations/catalog/wootric/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Wootric" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Wootric" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your Wootric "Account Token" in Segment's Settings UI.
-You can retrieve this from your Wootric Settings > Your unique Account Token is.
-It should look like "NPS-XXXXXXXX".
+3. In the destination settings, enter your Wootric "Account Token".
+   You can retrieve this from your **Wootric Settings > Your unique Account Token**.
+It should look like `NPS-XXXXXXXX`.
-4. If you're using Segment's client-side `analytics.js` library, we asynchronously load Wootric's Javascript library onto the page and the CDN will be updated in 45 minutes.
+4. If you're using Segment's client-side `analytics.js` library, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Wootric's Javascript library onto the page and begins sending data.

 ### Mobile